congca0/congca0.github.io/_pages/Talks.md

 ## 2022

 **How to Better Predict the Effect of Urban Traffic and Weather on Air Pollution?
 Norwegian Evidence from Machine Learning Approaches**
-*Nordic Annual Environmental and Resource Economics Conference; Annual Meeting of the Norwegian Association of Economists; Urban Transitions Conference; Annual Meeting of the Southern Economic Association; Economics Department Seminar, Norwegian University of Science and Technology*
+*Nordic Annual Environmental and Resource Economics Conference; Annual Meeting of the Norwegian Association of Economists; Urban Transitions Conference; Annual Meeting of the Southern Economic Association; Economics Department Seminar, Norwegian University of Science and Technology;Norwegian Public Road Administration; Method Development and Analytics Department, Norwegian Institute of Public Health *